 Our field services operations are conducted by a wholly owned subsidiary, CenterPoint Energy Field Services, LLC.
 (CEFS).
 CEFS provides natural gas gathering and processing services for certain natural gas fields in the Mid-continent region of the United States that interconnect with CEGT's and MRT's pipelines, as well as other interstate and intrastate pipelines.
-CEFS gathers approximately 2.0 Bcf per day of natural gas and, either directly or through its 50% interest in a joint venture, processes in excess of 260 MMcf per day of natural gas along its gathering system.
+As of the end of 2011, CEFS gathered an average of approximately 2.6 Bcf per day of natural gas.
+In addition, CEFS has the capacity available to treat up to 2.5 Bcf per day and process nearly 500 MMcf per day of natural gas.
 CEFS, through its ServiceStar operating division, provides remote data monitoring and communications services to affiliates and third parties.